Can You Make a Living Sports Betting? A Realistic Look

 What percentage of sports bettors are profitable long-term?
 Estimates vary, but most industry professionals believe fewer than 3-5% of sports bettors show a long-term profit.
 The percentage who make enough to live on is significantly smaller, likely under 1%.

 How long does it take to know if you have an edge?
 You need a minimum sample size of 500-1,000 tracked bets at consistent unit sizes to have reasonable confidence in your results.
-That typically means at least one full year of serious, disciplined betting.
+That typically means at least one full year of serious, disciplined betting across multiple sports and market conditions.

 Can you make a living from sports betting part-time?
 Making a full living part-time is extremely difficult because you need volume to generate meaningful income.
-However, earning a significant supplemental income through disciplined part-time betting is achievable for skilled handicappers with adequate bankrolls.
+However, earning significant supplemental income through disciplined part-time betting is achievable for skilled bettors with adequate bankrolls and the patience to build results over hundreds of documented plays.

 Past results do not guarantee future performance.
 Must be 21 or older to wager.